 Another gorgeous hike and falls as you can see.
 Writing this just makes me want to go back and do ALL the hikes I missed.
 Poor kids.

-Lots of berries to be found on this trail!
+Lots of berries were on this trail!
 The kiddos couldn’t leave them behind!

 Note: If you are taking little ones, a carrier is a must else your arms will fall off!
 I love mine and I would highly suggest it for hiking with babies/toddlers.
 You can find it on amazon here.